 Welcome to Mark's Workshop

-at his resume, or just read a brief summary here.
+look at his resume, or just read a

-Minnesota (UoM) in 1979.
-His primary experience has been the development
+of Minnesota (UoM) in 1979.
+His primary experience has been

 Current Employement

-Corporation.
-ASD is a provider of sensors and sensor subsystems to worldwide
+Aerospace Corporation.
+ASD is a provider of sensors and sensor

-company names, BFGoodrich Aerospace has announced that their company name
+of company names, BFGoodrich Aerospace has announced that their

-will be changed to InRich some time early in the year 2000.
+company name will be changed to InRich some time early in

 Local Affiliations